|Above the Rover at Station 6||Traverse to Station 6a|

 144:36:08 Irwin: I'm probably just about out of film.
 Why don't you check with my Mag?

 144:36:17 Scott: Okay.
 (Pause)

 [As Jim goes over to join Dave, he removes the scoop head from the extension handle.
 As he reaches Dave near the gnomon, he has the scoop head in his left hand and the extension handle in his right.
-He turns slightly to his left to get some sunlight on the frame counter on the top of his camera.
-Dave leans forward to get a good look.]144:36:21 Scott: Yeah, 180.
+The frame counter is on the side of the magazine on Jim's right, at the lower, back corner.
+He turns slightly to his left to put the counter in Dave's field-of-view.
+Dave puts his right foot out to the side some he can get into a partial squat for a good view of the counter.
+Note that Dave is looking at the shaded side of the magazine.]144:36:21 Scott: Yeah, 180.
 (Pause) Okay.

 [Dave takes the scoop head and steps forward to present his SCB so that Jim can get the core tube out.
 During the mission review, I mentioned to Dave that this looked like a well-practiced procedure.]144:36:24 Irwin: Okay, Joe.
 And you're suggesting using an upper (core tube) here?